 We mark that as an experiment and say, hey here is the case looks like A, B, C, three different options and it’s randomizes that across a small set of user base.
 Then each of those, it’s got a scoreboard tied to it.
 So we have a list of expectations.
 We expect these five KPIs to not change or not degrade.
 We expect these two to get better or not be harmed and then this one, we expect to go down, as an example.
 Then as that experiment automatically rolls out, it looks at those KPIs and in each step of the way it would say 1%, 2%, 6%, 12% and it rolls out and the incremental increasingly phases.
 As long as those KPIs stay within range of what we expect, it’ll roll out to 100% production automatically based on the experiment.

 If the experiment fails, we’re like number C is bad, they go basically stop the roll out of C and then continue with A and B and then eventually it will get up to one answer, which is the one that solves the kind of the goal of the scorecard.
 So setting up these goals and scorecards, we have a pre-event system inside Microsoft but there is lots of tools out there that help do experiments and help you test things like that, and kind of launch things in a phased way.
-But the important piece is not just testing for some high level metric but actually understanding hat are your key metrics, what is the retention, what other things that are really the most important to your app.
-If your app is selling something, is it impacting users buying things in a good or a bad way and if so, you know how to make that decision to stop the roll out [inaudible 00:41:40].
+But the important piece is not just testing for some high level metric but actually understanding what are your key metrics, what is the retention, what other things that are really the most important to your app.
+If your app is selling something, is it impacting users buying things in a good or a bad way and if so, you know how to make that decision to stop the roll out or pause it.

 Kristel: We now have another question for you actually, yeah let’s say we’ve now released a feature to production and that you really need to monitor user feedback, the question comes from App Store review, so how Microsoft handles App Store review from the end users?
 How do you handle that?